 My Rasta friend Bobbi, from Jamaica, rings in my ears, “what goes around, comes around.”
 I know this.
 I live this mantra, but yet I’m still “kinda” ok?
 More work needed, but I’m still Gungho.

 Starting a conversation is critical.
-So I pick out something in the profile and try to be smart.
+So I pick out something in the profile and instantly connect to their personality.

 Here’s one of my first convos:

 ME: Hello, so are you saying that you are Clark Kent in disguise?

 HIM: It’s the glasses.
 Does it every time.
 How are you Wonder Woman, I mean Diana. ?